xgi-org/xgi-data/README.md

 # XGI-DATA

 This is a repository of openly available hypergraph datasets in JSON format with documentation more extensively describing the datasets.
+They are hosted in the [XGI Community](https://zenodo.org/communities/xgi) on Zenodo.
 There is also a rudimentary inspection script for checking that datasets are in the proper format.
 This is loosely inspired by [Datasheets for Datasets](https://arxiv.org/abs/1803.09010) by Gebru et al.

 ## Overview of the xgi-data format
 The xgi-data format for hypergraph data sets is a JSON data structure with the following structure: